“Viewers are cautioned that this next report contains images that may be disturbing to some.”

 “Did you see my scars?” he asks, eyes turned away.

 “I did,” I respond unemotionally.
-What can he possible want me to say?
+What can he possibly want me to say?
 Like the wounds you left on those poor young women, I think.

-I hear Thor’s approach and see the killer step away.
+I hear Ric’s approach and see the killer step away.
 Should I tell my husband?
 I decide not.
-Thor would react protectively, and could end up getting killed as well.
+Ric would react protectively, and could end up getting killed as well.
 I greet my husband warmly, and turn our attention to the task at hand.

-Car loaded, Thor pulls toward the exit just as a Police vehicle drives in.
+Car loaded, Ric pulls toward the exit just as a police vehicle drives in.

 “Stop here.”
 I command, rolling down the window and catching the driver’s attention.
 “The man you’re looking for works in the kitchen,” I tell him.

-Then I signal for Thor to drive away and wake up.
+Then I signal for Ric to drive away and wake up.

 It’s all been a dream.